YTsaurus Airflow Provider

 sudo apt install libxmlsec1-dev pkg-config build-essential python3-dev

-2. Verify that the provider installation was successful:
+2. Verify that the provider was installed successfully:

 $ python3 -c "import ytsaurus_airflow_provider; print(ytsaurus_airflow_provider.__version__)"